kilianc/rtail/README.md

 * You must add a new feature on its own branch
 * You must contribute to hot-fixing, directly into the master branch (and pull-request to it)

-This project uses JSCS to enforce a consistent code style.
-Your contribution must be pass jscs validation.

-The test suite is written on top of [mochajs/mocha](http://mochajs.org/).
-Use the tests to check if your contribution breaks some part of the library and be sure to add new tests for each new feature.
+The test suite runs on the built-in [`node:test`](https://nodejs.org/api/test.html) runner.
+Use the tests to check whether your contribution breaks some part of the library, and be sure to add new tests for each new feature.

-    $ npm test
+    $ make test

+The webapp is TypeScript; please keep it type-clean:

+    $ make typecheck

+CI runs both, plus the production build, on Node 20 and 22.

 ## Contributors